edgar-treischl/LogisticApp/README.md

 - Understand **ROC curves**, which measure the model’s ability to discriminate between survivors and non-survivors.

 Ready to dive in?
-Start exploring the Titanic data and uncover the stories behind the numbers!
 You can inspect the app on my [website](http://edgar-treischl.de/projects) or run the app via:

 ``` r